-In 2009 I was a neophyte, traveling on a shoestring when I met a backpacker in Singapore, who said it was the best jump off point to see South East Asia.
+In 2009 I was a neophyte, travelling on a shoestring when I met a backpacker in Singapore, who said it was the best jump-off point to see South East Asia.
 He went from the tiny lion city, upwards to the Malaysian peninsula, going to Hatyai, Thailand and then started exploring the mainland of South East Asia.
 I was not a backpacker when I came to know Singapore.
 I worked and lived there for 7 years.
-Traveling around the region, when you aptly start from this pretty island-state, is as easy as tying your shoe strings!
+Travelling around the region, when you aptly start from this pretty island-state, is as easy as tying your shoe strings!

 Trengganu Street pays tribute to a sultanate or state of Malaysia.
 It is very prominent as a pedestrian mall, catering to a flock of bargain sellers of local products and street arts.
 You will find the famous Da Dong Restaurant, loved for the savoury flavour of Peking duck.
 Try the famous duck dish from Beijing and enjoy the thin, crisp skin of ducks seasoned for at least two months before being roasted in a closed oven.

 At Pagoda Street, you find your eyes wandering at a stretch of another pedestrian mall, beaming with retail shops, massage parlours and of course, restaurants.
 Pagoda Street, although not notable for any Chinese pagodas, was named as such, because of the pagoda-looking monumental towers of the Sri Mariaman Temple, standing proud of their deities at the end of the street.
 Here, you will find the Chinatown Heritage Center recording the history and heritage of early Chinese settlers.
 I am sure your heart will melt at the story of the Samsui women, more than a hundred thousand of them, from Guangdong Province in China who came to Singapore between 1934 and 1938 as cheap labourers in the construction industries that squeezed out hard labour.